A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 Therefore $p_j$ can be neither fully available nor precarious at $T_0$. \end{proof}

+Finally, Proposition \ref{th:stable_SPA_S_pfullthennoworseafterwhile}, shows that if a project is full and non-precarious at some point before the end of the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}, then this project cannot subsequently accept a worse student (according to the lecturer who offers it).

-\begin{prop} Let $T_0$ denote the point in Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution at the end of the main while loop.
-If a project $p_j$ offered by $l_k$ is full and non-precarious before $T_0$, then a student $s_i$ worse than or equal to $l_k$'s worst ranked assignees in $M(p_j)$ cannot subsequently become assigned to $p_j$. \end{prop} \begin{proof} We know that a student worse than or equal to $l_k$'s worst ranked assignees in $M(p_j)$ cannot become assigned to $p_j$ before $T_0$ by Proposition \ref{th:stable_SPA_S_lecfullworseprec}.
-It remains to strengthen this statement to be true for the rest of the algorithm.
+\begin{prop} Let $T_{end}$ denote the point in Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution at the end of the main while loop.
+If a project $p_j$ offered by $l_k$ is full and non-precarious before $T_{end}$, then a student $s_i$ worse than $l_k$'s worst ranked assignees in $M(p_j)$ cannot subsequently become assigned to $p_j$. \end{prop} \begin{proof}

-After $T_0$, if there is a blocking pair associated with a student assigned to $p_j$ then by Propositions \ref{th:stable_SPA_S_3biworstinmlk} and \ref{th:stable_SPA_S_3bicreatedworstinmlk} we know that at $T_0$, $M(p_j)$ must contain one of the worst students in $M(l_k)$.
-Therefore, the only way a worse ranked student could become assigned to $p_j$ after $T_0$ is if $p_j$ is undersubscribed at $T_0$.
+As in Proposition \ref{th:stable_SPA_S_lecfullworseprec}, let $T_0$ be a point of the algorithm's execution, mentioned in the statement of the propostion, where $p_j$ is full and non-precarious.
+By Proposition \ref{th:stable_SPA_S_lecfullworseprec}, we know that after $T_0$ a student $s_i$ worse than $l_k$'s worst ranked assignees in $M(p_j)$ cannot subsequently become assigned to $p_j$ before $T_{end}$.
+Hence we concentrate only on changes made by Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief}.
+Additionally, due to this same result, it suffices to show that a student $s_i$ worse than $l_k$'s worst ranked assignees in $M(p_j)$ at $T_x$ (for $T_x$ in the range $T_0$ to $T_{end}$) cannot subsequently become assigned to $p_j$.